sarthhmali/sarthhmali/README.md

 - 🌐 Portfolio: Coming Soon!
 - 💼 LinkedIn: [linkedin.com/in/sarth-mali](https://linkedin.com/in/sarth-mali)
 - 🐦 Twitter/X: [@sarth_mali](https://twitter.com/sarth_mali)
-- 💣 HackTheBox / TryHackMe:sarthan
+- 💣 HackTheBox / TryHackMe: Sarthan

----
+-

+---"developer "
+> _"Cyber security engineer by day, vigilante hacker by night".
 > _“I break to learn.
 I build to grow.”_
 > _“Security is not a product, but a process.” — Bruce Schneier_